mar9000/graph-loader/README.md

 The characteristic of GL is to required `DataLoader` that take a `Consumer<Entity>` that is invoked as soon as the entity gets loaded.
 This consumer is usally just the execution of an assembler.

+`GraphLoaderFactory` is usually a singleton configured with a `MappedBatchLoaderRegistry` and a `GLContext`.
+It returns `GraphLoader` instances given an `ExecutionContext`.

 `GL` is the main class with two methods `resolve()` and `resolveMany()` that return a `GLResult<D>` or a `GLResult<List<D>>` respectively.
 The `K` generic indicates the